tldr-pages/tldr/pages/linux/apache2ctl.md

 > The CLI tool to administrate HTTP web server Apache.
 > This commmand comes with Debian based OS, for RHEL based OS see httpd.

 - Start the Apache daemon.
-Give an error if it is already running:
+Throw an error if it is already running:

-`apache2ctl start`
+`sudo apache2ctl start`

 - Stop the Apache daemon:

-`apache2ctl stop`
+`sudo apache2ctl stop`

 - Restart the Apache daemon:

-`apache2ctl restart`
+`sudo apache2ctl restart`

-- Check configuration syntax file:
+- Test syntax of the configuration file:

-`apache2ctl -t`
+`sudo apache2ctl -t`

-- Print loaded modules list:
+- List loaded modules:

-`apache2ctl -M`
+`sudo apache2ctl -M`